Caching¶

 print(f"Cache entry age: {info['age_minutes']:.2f} minutes")

-Cache Information Methods
+Cache Information Methods¶

 All cache backends support these methods for accessing timestamp information:

-- Returns detailed information about a specific cache entry
+list_cached_keys()- Returns list of all cached keys with metadataget_cache_info(key)- Returns detailed information about a specific cache entry

 The returned information includes:

-Using the Cache Decorator
+Using the Cache Decorator¶

 The @multicache decorator can be used to cache method results: